 Alfred-Almond Central School District's one building houses grades K-12.
-Student enrollment was 332 for grades K-6 and 289 for grades 7-12 as of 10/2018.
-Thirty percent of the students are eligible for free or reduced lunches.
-There are 69 teachers within the school district.
+Student enrollment was 314 for grades K-6 and 287 for grades 7-12 as of the 2019-2020 school year.
+Thirty-seven percent of students are eligible for free or reduced lunches.
+There are 66 teachers within the school district, 2 Principals, 2 Guidance Counselors, and a CSE Chairperson.